 Price: $250 SHOP NOW

-This portable fire pit and grill from overland specialists Front Runner brings a little South Africa to our list—similar to a barbecue, a "braai" is a social gathering centered around grilling food on an open flame.
+This portable fire pit and grill from overland specialists Front Runner brings a little South African ambiance to our list—similar to a barbecue, a "braai" is a social gathering centered around grilling food on an open flame.
 The flat pack design makes it easy to braai just about anywhere, with both enough surface area to support a proper campfire and a removable surface grill specifically designed for preparing food.
-Front Runner also makes durable storage containers, which this clever fire pit packs down and fits into, to keep the back of your rig clean during transport.
+Front Runner also makes durable storage containers, which this clever fire pit packs down and fits into, to keep the back of any camper’s rig clean during transport.

 Price: $222 SHOP NOW